-As boards have both the responsibility and authority to develop plans according to their own development and approval processes, these sample policies, procedures, plans and resources should not be considered directive or prescriptive, but rather as helpful information.
+The sample resources featured below are designed to assist boards in creating a culture of safety mindedness in their schools.
+As boards have both the responsibility and authority to develop SIP plans according to their specific processes, these materials should not be considered directive or prescriptive, but rather as helpful information.

 This resource guide offers principals, vice-principals and supervisory officers an overview of health and safety requirements for higher risk learning environments, with a specific focus on science and technology facilities, science labs and technological education facilities.
 (Download)

 A checklist to help guide the inspection of classrooms and portables.
 (Download)

 An overview of health and safety considerations, monitoring processes and workplace assessments related to students entering a work placement.
 (Download)

 An overview of first aid requirements for employers as it relates to the Occupational Health and Safety Act and compliance with Regulation 1101 under Section 3 of the Workplace Safety and Insurance Act.
 (Download)

 This fact sheet is intended to promote discussion and guide those involved with investigating an incident.
 (Download)

 This Fast Fact sheet is intended to help JHSC members (supervisors, managers, employers and others) understand their roles.
 (Download)

 Print and display this poster to help students and staff prevent slips trips and falls.
 (Download)

 This booklet provides students, placement coordinators/teachers and employers support in recognizing hazards in work placements.
 (Download)